 Gizmo stared at the door after Waldo left.

-He did not feel reassured.
+He didn't feel reassured.

 Will Waldo spoil Gizmo's surprise?